 Yellow Fever vaccination is required for all travellers arriving into Cameroon.
 You will be asked to produce a Yellow Fever Vaccination Certificate on arrival in the country.
 Failure to do so could lead to a further vaccination being administered at the port of entry, for which a charge is made, or you could be refused entry.

 Generally speaking, the best time to visit Cameroon is between November and March, when the temperature will be hot, but not uncomfortably so.
 Cameroon’s rainy season is from May to November and travel can be difficult during this time.

-Cameroon is quite warm and so light clothes are generally a good idea.
+Cameroon is generally warm and so light clothes are a good idea.
 You should ensure that you bring warmer clothes for evenings in the north.
 Please remember that Cameroon has a large Moslem population and conservative attitudes towards dress, and so women should bear this in mind and ensure that clothing is appropriate, especially at any religious sites.
 You should also bring a hat to protect yourself from the strong sun.
-While on game drives you should wear natural, neutral colours – bright colours can make you stand out, meaning that you’re less likely to spot wildlife.

 Footwear is a main priority on this tour.
 Comfortable walking shoes/boots are recommended, as well as a pair of sandals.